-In addition to the in-network and combined maximum out-of-pocket amounts for covered Part A and Part B services (see Section 1.2 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B services (see Section 1.2 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.

 The plan has a maximum out-of-pocket amount of \$1,950 for Inpatient Hospital Acute.
 Once you have paid \$1,950 out-of-pocket for Inpatient Hospital Acute, the plan will cover these services at no cost to you for the rest of your stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for Inpatient Hospital Acute apply to your covered Inpatient Hospital Acute.
-This means that once you have paid either \$6,400 for Part A and Part B medical services or \$1,950 for your Inpatient Hospital Acute, the plan will cover your Inpatient Hospital Acute at no cost to you for the rest of your stay.
+This means that once you have paid either \$5,900 for Part A and Part B medical services or \$1,950 for your for Inpatient Hospital Acute, the plan will cover your Inpatient Hospital Acute at no cost to you for the rest of your stay.
+The benefits chart in Section 2 shows the service category out-of-pocket maximums.